• Skip to primary navigation

 licorice wands on baking parchment this recipe

-Licorice wands would fit right in served at Harry Potter themed parties or be a nice baking project for any Potterheads out there.
+Licorice wands would fit right in served at Harry Potter-themed parties or be a nice baking project for any Potterheads out there.
 They are chewy but not too soft, so you can still have a bite and they are lightly flavored with anise extract.
 If you’re in the mood for a magical licorice-like treat, then licorice wands are the way to go!

 You can let your imagination run free and shape your licorice wands however you prefer.
 I went for a simple design that kind of resembles Hermione’s wand (in the movies) as it was easy to reproduce.
 Xenophilius Lovegood’s would also be simple to make as you’d only need to twist the base of the licorice wands.

 We don’t have much to go on in the books in terms of a description so I imagined the licorice wands to be of medium size.
-Of course you can make them teeny tiny or life-size.
+Of course, you can make them teeny tiny or life-size.
 The licorice sticks shouldn’t be too hard when you shape them or they might break.
 If you notice this happening, leave them to warm up at room temperature for 5 to 10 min.

-For this recipe I’ve used a French anise essence called Antésite.
+For this recipe, I’ve used a French anise essence called Antésite.
 It’s definitely not as strong as anise extract so be careful not to put as much as me into the licorice.
 1 tsp of pure anise extract definitely goes a long way.
 Antésite was created in 1898 by Noël Perrot-Berton, an apothecary who wanted to fight against alcoholism by offering an alternative drink to railway workers and on construction sites.

 Antésite still makes for a thirst-quenching drink nowadays.
-You simply need to pour 10 drops in a glass of cold water.
+You simply need to pour 10 drops into a glass of cold water.
 A bottle lasts forever and I used to drink Antésite all summer long at my grandparents (I’m pretty sure it was the same bottle, summer after summer).

 hand holding licorice wand

 So many people hate licorice/anise flavor with a passion.
-You should have seen the total look of disgust on my husband’s face every time he was popping up his head in the kitchen, only to realize I was testing this recipe, again.
+You should have seen the look of disgust on my husband’s face every time he was popping up his head in the kitchen, only to realize I was testing this recipe, again.
 You could switch the anise essence for any of your preferred flavorings.
 There are so many other extracts; vanilla, orange blossom, bitter almond, coffee, strawberry, lemon, pistachio, coconut…

 There is so much choice but adjust the quantity of extract accordingly depending on how strong your extract is.
 I like my licorice wands to be a little bit chewy but if you want harder candies you can add 1 tbsp of flour to the mixture.